-Basic precautions need to be taken, mainly turning the power off to the furnace as not to get shocked.
+Basic precautions need to be taken, mainly turning the power off to the furnace so as not to get shocked.

 Furnaces can fall into three categories when it comes to capacitors.

-1…Not have a capacitor at all.
-Some units do not use a capacitors to run the blower motor.
+- Not have a capacitor at all.
+Some units do not use a capacitor to run the blower motor.

-2…Have two capacitors called a Start and Run capacitor.
+- Have two capacitors called a Start and Run capacitor.

-3…Have only a single capacitor.
+- Have only a single capacitor.
 This is the most common design type.

-Where Is The Capacitor Located?
+Where Is a Furnace Capacitor Located?

 The capacitor will be located close to the blower motor since it is there to help the blower motor run and have wires coming from it.

-How To Read Your Capacitor Voltage And MFD For A Replacement.
+How To Read Your Capacitor Voltage and MFD for a Replacement

 Here is an example listed on Amazon

-Can A Furnace Capacitor Be Tested?
+Can a Furnace Capacitor Be Tested?